A fisherman’s tale

 “Dave!” he screamed, but the wind whipped his words from his mouth and out into the darkness.

-In his heart, Baz knew it was too late, but grabbed his phone and called the emergency number.
-That was all he could do.
-He was helpless, just scanning the waves, hoping for the miracle that somehow Dave made his way back.
+Trembling, the man grabbed his phone and called the emergency number.
+That was all he could do, he was helpless.
+Scanning the waves, he hoped miraculously, Dave had made his way back.
 The night seemed to be even darker, the wind even stronger, as he stood alone, waiting for help to come.

 Meanwhile, out in the freezing ocean, Dave battled to survive.
-Salt water stung his eyes and the enormous waves attempted to push him under, eager to claim him for themselves.
+Salt water stung his eyes and enormous waves crashed over him.
 Attempting to cry for help, the wind stole his cries and his mouth filled with water.

 He turned towards the cliffs, desperate to avoid being dragged further out from the shore.
-Facing five metre waves, he tried to stay afloat, but knew he couldn’t sustain the effort for much longer.
+Facing five metre walls of water, he tried to stay afloat, but knew he couldn’t sustain the effort for much longer.

-His clothes were waterlogged and dragging him under.
+His clothes were waterlogged, dragging him under.
 Unzipping the heavy jacket, his hand brushed the whiskey flask as it sank down into the depths.

 Gravity was winning, pulling him down into the depths.
 Strength failing fast, he reasoned he should remove his heavy dark clothing before their weight dragged him down.